Kunal-R-Prajapati/Linux-Shell/Readme.md

 - Refactor or document code
 ## 📃 License
 >This project is for educational purposes and is shared freely.
 No formal license is applied.

+## 👨‍💻 Author

+Made with ❤️ by Kunal Prajapati